breard-r/acmed/README.md

 ACMEd releases do work properly.
 Knowing that new users tend to shoot themselves in the foot with hooks, you might want to check those before considering moving away to a different software.
 Files path and permissions are very common traps, you definitely want to check those.

-By the way, don't forget to change the log verbosity using `--log-level debug`.
+By the way, don't forget to change the log verbosity using `--log-level trace`.

 ### Should ACMEd run as root?